London: Topography

-Greater London encompasses a total area of 1583 km2.
-The extended area known as the London Metropolitan Region or the London Metropolitan Agglomeration, comprises a total area of 8382 km2.
+Greater London has an area of 1583 km2, while the London Metropolitan Region has an area of 8382 km2.

 Modern London stands on the Thames, its primary geographical feature, a navigable river which crosses the city from the south-west to the east.
 The Thames Valley is a flood plain surrounded by gently rolling hills including Parliament Hill, Addington Hills, and Primrose Hill.
-Historically London grew up at the lowest bridging point on the Thames.
-The Thames was once a much broader, shallower river with extensive marshlands; at high tide, its shores reached five times their present width.
+Historically, London grew up at the river's lowest bridging point.
+The Thames was once much broader and shallower with extensive wetlands; at high tide, its shores reached five times their present width.

-Since the Victorian era the Thames has been extensively embanked, and many of its London tributaries now flow underground.
-The Thames is a tidal river, and London is vulnerable to flooding.
-The threat has increased over time because of a slow but continuous rise in high water level caused by climate change and by the slow 'tilting' of the British Isles as a result of post-glacial rebound.
+Since the Victorian era the Thames has been embanked, and many of its London tributaries now flow underground.
+The Thames is tidal, and London is vulnerable to flooding.
+The threat has increased because of a continuous rise in high water level caused by climate change and by the slow 'tilting' of the British Isles through post-glacial rebound.